janschill/auto-focus/README.md

 ## Getting Started

-1. Compile the code

-    ```sh
-    go build -o auto-focus main.go
-    ```

-2. Set up a macOS Focus profile and configure the applications that are *mission critical* and you still want to receive notifications from.
+1. Set up a macOS Focus profile and configure the applications that are *mission critical* and you still want to receive notifications from.
 I allow the Zoom client, as it sends me reminders when a meeting is about to start.
-3. Update the profile name in `enableFocus.scpt` and `disableFocus.scpt` with the profile you just created.
+2. Update the profile name in `enableFocus.scpt` and `disableFocus.scpt` with the profile you just created.
+I've set it by default name to `Coding`.
-4. Update the `plist` file with your computer's username.
-5. Copy the `plist` file to `~/Library/LaunchAgents`
+3. Generate the .env file.
+By default it will focus on VSCode and show the menu item.

     ```sh
-    cp com.jschill.auto-focus.plist ~/Library/LaunchAgents
+    make init
     ```

-6. Load your new LaunchAgent
+4. Load your new LaunchAgent

     ```sh
-    launchctl load ~/Library/LaunchAgents/com.jschill.auto-focus.plist
+    make run
     ```

-7. Enjoy your uninterupted coding sessions! 🚀
+5. Enjoy your uninterupted coding sessions! 🚀

 **Disclaimer:** The first time the script wants to set your focus, it will need permission to communicate to StatusEvents.
 A popup will interupt your first session and ask if it is allowed.
 Sorry about that!